DotNetCross/Sorting/src/DotNetCross.Sorting/API.md

   - Test all filler patterns.
   - Better separation between fast and slow (OuterLoop) tests, currently tests are slow.
     - Need to know what lengths need testing for fast tests?
 50 like in coreclr?
-- Add performance tests as per `corefx` standard.
+- Port performance tests as per `corefx` standard.
+  - Need to determine scope of these... a lot can be added.

 #### Review
-Right I need review feedback on the overall implementation.
+I need review feedback on the overall implementation.

 - Are the changes I have made acceptable?
 - Are there any issues with how I have factored the code into the different types and generic methods?